-This small strip of restaurants can be found on Antonio Gil with each place showing their menu options on an A-board outside, with some having more specialised menu options available too.
-We opted to stick to the budget option and tried a few of the restaurants down this strip, all of which we enjoyed so we're sure you'll be satisfied with your choice too.
+This small strip of restaurants can be found on Antonio Gil with each place showing their menu options on an A-board outside.
+Along with some having more specialised menu options available too.
+We opted to stick to the budget option and tried a few of the restaurants down this strip.
+All of which we enjoyed so we're sure you'll be satisfied with your choice too.

-The Island will be slightly more built-up now since we were there in 2018.
+The island will be slightly more built-up now since we were there in 2018.
 There were many apartment and hotels being built at the time, which may now offer more upscale and pricier food options today.
 Booby Trap and Coco Surf are well recommended.

 Bar Atardecer (Sunset Bar)

-We discovered this bar when cycling around the Island, but have since discovered it is the sunset bar on the Island!
+We discovered this bar when cycling around the island.
+However, we have since discovered it is the sunset bar on Isabela!
 A perfect little spot with hammocks to relax in, offering plenty of different drink options to enjoy after a nice meal.
 Alternatively, if you don't make it for sunset, it makes a great pit stop on your bike/hike adventure!

 Where to Stay

 We loved our Couchsurfing experience here and felt it gave us a truly unique experience.
-For this reason, we couldn’t tell you where to stay but a simple google search shows some reasonably priced accommodation options such as Posada del Caminante.
+As well as that option, a simple google search shows some reasonably priced accommodation options such as Posada del Caminante.

 San Christóbal is a small island, which doesn't have many free activities but is still worth the visit.
-It is more social than the other islands with enough bars to do a bar crawl if that floats your boat!
-It is also a popular island for diving and exploring the popular Kicker Rock.
+It is more social than the other islands, with plenty of bars.
+This is also a popular island for diving and exploring the popular Kicker Rock.

 Activities Around the Island

-The Interpretation Centre and the Charles Darwin Statue
+The Interpretation Centre & the Charles Darwin Statue

-San Christóbal is the first Island that Charles Darwin arrived on, so you’re able to take a walk down to the exact part of the bay where he first docked . and take photos with a huge statue of the man himself.
+San Christóbal is the first Island that Charles Darwin arrived on.
+Hence being able to to take a walk down to the exact part of the bay where he first docked.
+Here you can take photos with a huge statue of the man himself.
 The Interpretation Centre has plenty of interesting facts and information about the history and population of The Galapagos Islands over time.

-We particularly enjoyed learning about how the tourism infrastructure works on the island and how money is distributed amongst the people; sadly not as effective as we'd like!
+We particularly enjoyed learning about how the tourism infrastructure works on the island.
+Also, how money is distributed amongst the people, which is sadly not as effective as we'd like!

 Places to Eat

-The three streets between Herman Melville and Cobos (or the yellow area you see on Google Maps) is the main area with plenty of bars and restaurants to enjoy.
-Many of these bars and restaurants have verandas on the first floor overlooking the bay and are a great spot to people watch.
-There were so many restaurants and bars to choose from we couldn’t possibly recommend just a single one, but enjoy the adventure of choosing your own spot!
+The three streets between Herman Melville and Cobos (or the yellow area you see on Google Maps) is the main area.
+There are plenty of bars and restaurants to enjoy.
+Many of these bars and restaurants have verandas on the first floor, overlooking the bay.
+Therefore, a great spot for people (or sea lion) watching!
+In spite of there being so many venues to choose from, we mostly cooked our own food to keep costs low.
+However, Cri's Burger Factory and El Descanso Marinero are highly regarded.

-As San Christobal was nearing the end of our epic adventure, we treated ourselves to a special meal on our last day at Muyu Galapagos.
-This restaurant prides itself on growing many of its own ingredients and can be found along the bay overlooking the ocean.
+This restaurant prides itself on growing many of its own ingredients and can be found along the bay, overlooking the ocean.
 If you sit outside, you'll be able to see and hear all the nearby seal lions.
 It was a delicious meal and a great end to an incredible trip!

 There are some very inexpensive Airbnb options here, which would be perfect for those reading this blog and planning in advance.
-We stayed at Hostel Terito, this was a decent little homestay hotel, just a short walk away from the main port and the meetup point for our 360 Island tour too.
+We stayed at Hostel Terito.
+This was a decent little homestay, just a short walk away from the main port.
+Also, close to the meet-up point for our 360 Island tour.

-We had an adventure with our accommodation on San Christobal, our internet connection… or lack of, meant we could not confirm our Airbnb stay prior to our arrival on the Island - so we’d recommend organising this at least a few days in advance to avoid our mishap!
+We had a little adventure with our accommodation on San Christobal.
+Our internet connection (or lack of), meant we could not confirm our Airbnb stay prior to our arrival on the Island.
+Therefore, we’d recommend organising this at least a few days in advance to avoid our mishap!